MindaugasUN/Interview/README.md

  - Only 1 active session per vehicle number plate

- # Bonus task
+ # Bonus tasks

- Create UI for testing.
+ - Create UI for testing.
 It can be web or other application type.
+ - Implement payment API with pricing rule OnStreet 1Eur/hour / OffStreet 2Eur/h pricing rule
+ - CRUD API for Fine management